korintje/veusz-installer-macOS/README.md

 # Usage
 1. Download [veusz-installer-macOS.command](https://github.com/korintje/veusz-installer-macOS/releases/download/v0.0.1/veusz-installer-macOS.command)
-2. Right-click and run the script
+2. Right-click and "open" the script (A warning will be shown)
 3. If you get a message saying "veusz-x.x.x has been successfully installed" in a console window, the installation is done.
 4. Remove the script